sictweb/web222/weeks/week05/README.md

 Every time we update anything in our web page, we have to refresh the web page in our browser.
 The web server will serve the most recent version of the file on disk when it is requested.
+Web browsers and servers disconnect from one another after processing a request/response.

 ## Common HTML Elements

-There are dozens of [HTML elements](https://developer.mozilla.org/en-US/docs/Web/HTML/Element) you'll learn and use, but the following is a good set to get you started.
+There are many [HTML elements](https://developer.mozilla.org/en-US/docs/Web/HTML/Element) you'll learn and use, but the following is a good initial set to get you started.

+You can see an example page that uses every HTML element [here](https://www.patrickweaver.net/blog/a-blog-post-with-every-html-element/).

 ### Metadata